UCBoulder/tardigrade_hydra/docs/sphinx/gitlab_setup.rst

 1. Navigate to the W-13 `Material Models`_ Gitlab sub-group.

 2. Pick a new project name that doesn't clash with existing projects.
-Email `w13devops`_ with a request for a new project name and in the appropriate AEA Gitlab subgroup.
+Email `w13devops`_ with a request for a new project name.
+Include the project name and the appropriate AEA Gitlab subgroup.

    .. note::